 Retail Sales: Reflects the reported volume of electricity delivered as collected via the Form EIA-826.

-Cooling Degree Days: Reflects the total population weighted U.S. degree days as reported by the National Oceanic and Atmospheric Administration.
+Degree-Days: Reflects the total population-weighted United States degree-days as reported by the National Oceanic and Atmospheric Administration.

 Natural Gas Henry Hub: Reflects the average price of natural gas at Henry Hub for the month.
-This data is provided by Bloomberg.
+The data are provided by Bloomberg.

 Coal Stocks: Reflects the total coal stocks for the Electric Power Sector as collected via the Form EIA-923.

 Coal Consumption: Reflects the total coal consumption as collected via the Form EIA-923.